Gizra/drupal-elm-starter/client/README.md

 1. Prepare file for publishing (e.g. minify, and rev file names): `gulp publish`
 1. Deploy to GitHub's pages (`gh-pages` branch of your repository): `gulp deploy`

+## Linting
+Travis does linting on the source code, you can find below the details and how to trigger the same check locally.

+## Elm

+### Setup
+`npm install -g elm-format@0.6.1-alpha`

+### Execution
+For a specific source file, you may execute:
+`elm-format --validate src/Example/View.elm`

+## SCSS

+### Setup

+To check the stylesheets, locally, you can initialize the checks:
+`bash ../ci-scripts/install_scss.sh`

+### Execution
+`bash ../ci-scripts/test_scss.sh`

+It will include all the SASS files from the client and the server part too.

 ## Unit Tests

 In order to view the tests on the browser Start elm reactor (elm-reactor) and navigate to http://0.0.0.0:8000/src/elm/TestRunner.elm